hyln9/VIKIROOT/README.md

 ## Features

-- SELinux bypass (see below for details)
+- SELinux bypass (see below for details).
-- Memory-only: does not modify the filesystem or need special executable
+- Memory-only: does not modify the filesystem or need special executable.
-- Stable: does not affect stability of your device
+- Stable: does not affect stability of your device.
-- Scalable: easy to add new kernel and/or new devices
+- Scalable: easy to add new kernel and/or new devices.
-- Reversible: the backdoor is cleared automatically after the root shell ends, which means no reboot is required after usage
+- Reversible: the backdoor is cleared automatically after the root shell ends, which means no reboot is required after usage.

 ## Attention